 Visit Legal Assistance (Services and Resources) for information on how to contact a lawyer.

-If you cannot afford a lawyer, you can contact Legal Aid (Legal Services Society).
+If you cannot afford a lawyer, you can contact Legal Aid BC (formerly the Legal Services Society).